yifan97/blog/_posts/2019-07-12-normalizing-flows.md

 These simple flows are useful only for low dimensional spaces, since each transformation affects only a small volume in the original space.
 As the volume of the space grows exponentially with the number of dimensions $$d$$, we need a lot of layers in a high-dimensional space.

 Another way to understand the need for many layers is to look at the form of the mappings.
 Each mapping behaves as a hidden layer of a neural network with one hidden unit and a skip connection.
 Since a single hidden unit is not very expressive, we need a lot of transformations.
-Recently introduced <a href="https://arxiv.org/abs/1803.05649" style="font-weight: normal; color: #0074D9;">Sylvester Normalizing Flows</a> overcome the single-hidden-unit issue of these simple flows.
+Recently introduced <a href="https://arxiv.org/abs/1803.05649" target="_blank" style="font-weight: normal; color: #0074D9;">Sylvester Normalizing Flows</a> overcome the single-hidden-unit issue of these simple flows.

 <br><br><br>
 **Autoregressive Flows**